10 Focusing Exercises for Better Focus and Concentration

 Select an object like a half eaten cookie, a coin, a pen – anything – try to relax every muscle in your body and concentrate on the object.
 Start thinking about its shape, color, material etc and try to memorize its form.
 Then close your eyes and try to visualize it in front of you.
 If you can’t, open your eyes again and start over.

 Write a dream log each morning when you remember a dream and every night before you go to sleep, review your day in reverse.
 This exercise will help you remember your dreams.

 Choose a spot on the wall and look at it – do not focus too much on it though.
 Erase all thought from your mind and concentrate as hard as you can on your breathing.
 Hold on as long as you can.

 When You Read.
 No one can think without first concentrating his thoughts on the subject on hand.
 Every man and woman should train himself to think clearly.
 An excellent exercise is to read an article in a newspaper, and see in how few words you can express it.
 Reading an article to get only the essentials requires the closest concentration.
 If you are unable to write out what you read, you will know you are weak in concentration.
 Instead of writing it out you can express it orally if you wish.
 Go to your room and deliver it as if you were talking to some one.
 You will

-find exercises like this of the greatest value in developing concentration and learning to think.
+find focusing exercises for adults like this of the greatest value in developing concentration and learning to think.

 • Control of thoughts